benmvp/slides/2020/qconplus/mixins-hooks.md

 - The render prop pattern is a pretty great pattern
   * Because it piggybacks on regular ol' React
   * New React 16 APIs started adopting it (React 16 Context for instance)
-- However, there are a couple of gotchas
+- However, there are still a couple of gotchas
 - React `PropTypes` only have `PropTypes.func`
   * There's no public definition of what parameters the function will pass
   * Is `theme` and object or a single value?